kundajelab/atac_dnase_pipelines/bds/README_BDS_JOB.md

 Additional environment variables can be defined with SHELLCMD*

 ```
-# There is a bug in BDS code.
 # YOU NEED TO COVER ANY ENVIRONMENT VARS WITH CURLY BRACKETS ${} !!
 SHELLCMD_ETC= export PATH="${PATH}:/usr/bin/example"
 SHELLCMD_TEST= TEST_PATH="/usr/lib/example"; export LD_LIBRARY_PATH="${LD_LIBRARY_PATH}:${TEST_PATH}"